creative-apple/STM32-MPU6050/README.md

-#MPU6050 with STM32
+# MPU6050 with STM32

 This is a step by step approach to get sensor data from MPU6050.

 # Supplies
--STM32 board(Any board would be fine, but I used STM32F411 discovery board)
+-Any STM32 board(I used STM32F411 discovery board)

 -GY-521

 ![brif_img](./img/brif_img.jpg)

 # Procedure
-When the data get ready, INT Pin will be latched(active high).
+When the data get ready, INT Pin of GY-521 will be latched(active high).

 In the while loop, you will constantly check INT Pin status.